Debra Magpie Earling, Director

 Stephanie Land’s (BA 2014) memoir, Maid, has been selected as an Editors’ Buzz Picks in the adult category for the 2018 Book Expo.
 Maid will share the stage with 5 other nonfiction and fiction books selected to be big hits in the coming year.
 Publication date is January 2019.

-Jenny Montgomery (second year MFA poet) has a four-page poem in Barrow Street - "Elegy for the Total Amount of Happiness."
+Jenny Montgomery (first year MFA poet) has a four-page poem in Barrow Street - "Elegy for the Total Amount of Happiness."

 The Montana Kaimin published a great article about Barry Maxwell (first year MFA fiction writer) and his Merriam-Frontier Award reading with Georgia Dennison (second year MFA poet).